Once upon a time, the answer was no. Now the answer is maybe! Never say never we suppose...

 FYI, just getting all this system dependent code from Deckadance (which was created more or less with porting in mind) and replacing it with bi-platform versions took almost 6 months.
 FL Studio is many times the size of Deckadance, so please be patient.

 Will this impact on the development of FL Studio for Windows?

-No, the team working on the conversion to OS X is completely separate from the Windows development team.
+No, the team working on the conversion to OS X is separate from the Windows development team.
 They talk, but don't share any bodies that we know of, so it's business as usual on the Microsoft side of things.
 Bill Gates sends his regards BTW.